giuliachiola/super-blog-11ty/content/til/git/github-cli.md

 ![congratulations](https://res.cloudinary.com/giuliachiola/image/upload/v1662011978/super-blog/031-github-cli/congratulations_a4rz5a.png)

+Ok, awesome! ✨

 ## Let's run some commands!

-To see all CLI configurations and options, run just
+To see all CLI configurations and options, just type

 ```shell
 gh